wibrar/Angular/README.md

 - Learnt users event listener.
 - How to change the state and manage data.
-- learnt that angular has a property that it checks what data has been changed and easily, withour any extra work adds changes to the HTML.
+- learnt that angular has a property that it checks what data has been changed and easily, withour any extra work adds changes to the HTML. angular has its own framework zone.js automatically listens to aall user events its checks the angular application for any changes

 - what are signals?
+another way to store the sate of a variable donot have a initial value, it can be changesd, use a set method to change the value when using signals you have to put the value in the html as a function not a variable. by using () parenthesis it tells angular that you a re trying to get that value as a signal. and rhis value will be reevaluated, sets upa a tracking mechanism
+Zonen instead is a grouping mechanism that checks all kinds of changes in the angular app, could be data change.
+Signals makes angular get rid of Zone concept.

 - how does angular have flexible components.
+- changed the whole structure of the app. used components input decorater
+! with any Input variable means it currently is nopt initialised but it will be later in the app. the app component now has a the users imported and are accessed there.